Packing and Storage Tips

 - Mowers and other machinery

-We recommend that you remove the batteries to avoid damage from leaking batteries.
+Remove the batteries to avoid damage from leaking or exploding batteries.

 PLANNING YOUR STORAGE SPACE